Understanding the Impact of Trauma on Your Autonomic Nervous System

 Physical Health Issues: The persistent activation of the sympathetic nervous system can lead to chronic health problems, including cardiovascular issues, digestive disorders, and weakened immune responses.

-Mental Health Disorders: Dysregulation of the autonomic nervous system is closely linked to mental health conditions such as anxiety disorders, post-traumatic stress disorder (PTSD), and depression.
+Mental Health Disorders: Dysregulation of the autonomic nervous system is closely linked to mental health conditions such as anxiety disorders, post-traumatic stress disorder (PTSD), bipolar disorder, eating disorders, substance abuse disorders, and depression.
 Trauma survivors might struggle with emotional regulation, experiencing mood swings and emotional reactivity.

 Somatic Symptoms: Unresolved trauma can manifest as physical symptoms, often referred to as somatic symptoms.
 These may include chronic pain, fatigue, and unexplained physical discomfort.